 Protocol modifications, except those intended to reduce immediate risk to study subjects, may be made only by Gilead.
-The investigator must submit all protocol modifications to the IRB/IEC/EC in accordance with local requirements and receive documented approval from all necessary bodies before modifications can be implemented.
+The investigator must submit all protocol modifications to the IEC in accordance with local requirements and receive documented IEC approval before modifications can be implemented.